 I almost called this blog “Flying by the Seat of My Pants”, but then decided I didn’t want to lock myself into being the disorganized, procrastinating, always “winging-it” gal that I am.
-But, truth is – that’s me, and it’s OK.
+But, truth is – that’s me, and it’s OK, but it can be terribly frustrating, and this post is a great example of that.

 In the meantime, I tried this recipe for Chana Dal **(see note at bottom of post) yesterday and it is a real treat for the taste buds; the kind of dish that keeps me excited about cooking, and eating.